-Some of my favourite Temples are in Chiang Rai and, admittedly, a Temple Tour of Chiang Mai will take you around historical sites from the 13th Century, but do not under estimate a mixture of new and old in Chiang Rai.
-Three of these temples are generally included with most tours, but you can always hire a scooter as we did and do it yourself.
+Some of my favourite Temples are in Chiang Rai.
+Although a Temple Tour of Chiang Mai will take you around historical sites from the 13th Century, do not under estimate a mixture of new and old in Chiang Rai.

 Entrance fee: 50 baht per person